MvvmCross/MvvmCross/docs/_documentation/fundamentals/value-converters.md

 In addition to 'traditional' Xaml bindings, MvvmCross also allows 'Tibet' binding within Windows - for more on this see [wiki/Databinding](https://github.com/slodge/MvvmCross/wiki/Databinding).

-When Tibet binding is used, then Value Converters can be accessed by name - exactly as in Droid and Touch binding - without the above native Xaml wrapping.
+When Tibet binding is used, then Value Converters can be accessed by name - exactly as in Droid and iOS binding - without the above native Xaml wrapping.

 Further, if using 'Tibet' binding then an entire assembly's worth of value converters can be registered using the Reflection sweep technique and this can be specified at the Xaml level - meaning it can be used in both design and run-time.